enunezs/enunezs/README.md

 ## Oi! 👋

-I’m Emanuel Nunez, a Roboticist and Electronics Engineer that really likes software. 🦾🤖
+I’m Emanuel Nunez, a Roboticist and Electronics Engineer that likes software. 🦾🤖

 I'm currently based in Bristol, UK, doing a joint MSc in Robotics at University of Bristol and University of West England. 🇬🇧